 - administrative staff: heads of administration or secretary, heads of business, officers, accountants, receptionists, telephone operators, assistants and caretakers;

 - general services staff: Janitors, security guards, canteen employees, cleaning staff, kitchen assistants, maintenance staff and general services, and additional qualified staff.

-In non-publicly funded private schools, according to article 12 of the X National Collective Agreement of private education centers of general regime or regulated education without any concerted or subsidized level, the PAS includes the following groups and professional categories:
+In non-publicly funded private schools, according to Article 12 of the XI National Collective Agreement of private education centers of general regime or regulated education without any concerted or subsidized level, the PAS includes the following groups and professional categories:

-- administrative staff: Administrators, clerks and administrative officers, telephone operators or assistants, interpreters and apprentices;
+- administrative staff: Administrators, clerks and administrative officers, telephone operators or assistants, intendant and apprentices;

 - general services staff: Janitors, housekeepers, kitchen assistants and workers, cooks, drivers, porters, care takers, security guards, staff in charge of general services and kitchen helpers.

 Conditions of service

 In public educational institutions this type of personnel may be in accordance with the Basic Statute of Public Employees: